You need to enable JavaScript to run this app.

 Under Victorian law foster carers:

-• must register all animals (over three months of age) housed on their property with the local council.
+• must comply with the requirements of the Domestic Animals Act 1994.
+Foster carers must make sure all dogs and cats (over three months of age) kept on their property are registered with Council.
 This includes if the animal is only with them temporarily.

 • the ability to use pet shops as a means of providing additional community exposure to dogs six months of age or older, and cats eight weeks of age or older.

-Foster carers not enrolled in the Scheme need to register any dogs or cats over the age of three months of age at the applicable registration rate.
+Foster carers not registered in the Scheme will need to register any dogs or cats over the age of three months of age at the applicable registration rate.

 Please call 9298 8000 should you wish to discuss an application or speak to a member of the Community Laws Team.